A Capital Improvements Plan is Not Just a Wish List

 There are several different financing methods utilized to fund capital projects.
 Four methods require appropriations; either as part of the town’s annual operating budget or as independent warrant articles at town meeting.

-Impact Fees (IF) are collected from new development to pay for new facility capacity and placed in a fund until they are either expended within six years as part of the project finance or returned to the party they were
+- Impact Fees (IF) are collected from new development to pay for new facility capacity and placed in a fund until they are either expended within six years as part of the project finance or returned to the party they were collected from.

 Step Five: Once adopted by the Committee, the CIP is submitted to the town manager, board of selectmen, school board, and library trustees for consideration during the preparation of their proposed budgets.